section-engineering-education/engineering-education/content/articles/introduction-to-secrets-management-with-doppler/index.md

   - url: /engineering-education/introduction-to-secrets-management-with-doppler/hero.jpg
     alt: Introduction to Secrets Management with Doppler Example Image
 ---
 Items like API keys, database configurations, SSH credentials, and many alike present a need for management and security.
-Such database configurations like port numbers, user passwords, and API keys (unique code values used to authenticate API calls and access to APIs) are often vulnerable to security attacks.
+Such database configurations, like port numbers, user passwords, and API keys (unique code values used to authenticate API calls and access to APIs) are often vulnerable to security attacks.
 <!--more-->
 Without knowing the right tools or management methods, software developers often fail to keep their secrets safe, leading to a poor secret life cycle.